ut-osa/ryoan/README.md

  I/O policies that prevent leakage of secrets.

- * Several case studies of real-world application scenarios to demonstrate how they benefit from the secrecy guarantees of \sys, including an image processing system, an email spam/virus filter, a personal health analysis tool, and a machine translator.
+ * Several case studies of real-world application scenarios to demonstrate how they benefit from the secrecy guarantees of Ryoan, including an image processing system, an email spam/virus filter, a personal health analysis tool, and a machine translator.